-Students who take advantage of the library’s resources–its materials and staff alike–are expected to comport themselves respectfully, with consideration for those around them, and to work quietly.
-No food consumption is permitted; this holds true for the professional lab as well as the main library space.
-Beverages are allowed if handled responsibly.
-Lids are required, and patrons are responsible for any damage due to liquds.
+Students who use the library’s resources–the space, its materials, and the guidance of the staff–are expected to comport themselves respectfully, with consideration for those around them, and to work quietly.
+Consumables must be handled responsibly.
+Lids are required when patrons handle beverages, and patrons are responsible for any damage/clean-up due to spills/messes.
 Students may sign-out EHS library materials with their own ID cards only; people may not sign out library materials for other individuals.

 The only other circulation special circumstance involves a blue due date card.
 This signifies a week-only circulation time period, which is almost exclusively reserved for DVDs.
 The fine for items with a blue due date card is a dollar per day, to be adjusted as needed.